-Rain Dog and its management have not been involved in administrative enforcement proceedings.
+Neither Rain Dog nor its management have been involved in administrative enforcement proceedings.

-Self- Regulatory Organization Enforcement Proceedings
+Self-Regulatory Organization Enforcement Proceedings

-Rain Dog and its management have not been involved in any self-regulatory organizational enforcement proceedings that are material to a Client's or prospective Client's evaluation of Rain Dog or the integrity of its management.
+Neither Rain Dog nor its management have been involved in any self-regulatory organizational enforcement proceedings that are material to a Client's or prospective Client's evaluation of Rain Dog or the integrity of its management.